ExpressLRS/Docs/docs/software/switch-config.md

 In **Wide** mode, AUX2-AUX8 / Chan6-12 are 6-bit / 64-position for telemetry ratios of 1:2 and 1:4.
 For all other telemetry ratios, these 7 switches are 7-bit / 128-position.
 It takes 8 packets to send the complete set of switches before cycling back to AUX2 (one more than **Hybrid**). **Wide** uses the 8th slot to transmit extra data to the receiver, including the current transmitter power.
 This is the only switch mode which can show the transmitter power `TPwr` on the flight controller's OSD.
 These behave more like traditional channels although with lower precision.
 You can tell you're operating in **Wide** mode when a switch in the middle position shows up as 1503 instead of 1500.

-If using Ardupilot in **Wide** mode you will see that the channel outputs don't line up very well with the standard -100% (988us) to +100% (2012us) output range in EdgeTX / OpenTX when using a 6-position selector as input.
+If using ArduPilot in **Wide** mode you will see that the channel outputs don't line up very well with the standard -100% (988us) to +100% (2012us) output range in EdgeTX / OpenTX when using a 6-position selector as input.
 Both the first two and the last two positions get binned into Mode 1 and Mode 6 respectively.
-To get the full 6 Ardupilot modes, go to the Outputs page on the OpenTX model setup and set the min / max for the channels to -75% / +75%.
+To get the full 6 ArduPilot modes, go to the Outputs page on the OpenTX model setup and set the min / max for the channels to -75% / +75%.

 ### Full Resolution Switch Configuration Modes :new: